-IP is described by Jacobi elliptic functions 9 and for increasing chemical potential as shown in Fig. 2 for zero temperature, see also Refs.
-[63, 64].
+The spatially inhomogeneous chiral condensate in the IP is described by Jacobi elliptic functions7 and for increasing chemical potential as shown in Fig. 2 for zero temperature.
 The general behavior of the condensate is very similar at non-zero temperature, see Ref.
-[63] for details.
+[58] for details.